Let’s get real here.

 More Tricks (& Traps) of the Writing Trade

 We writers are living in tough linguistic times.
 The lines between formal written language and the more casual spoken word have blurred tremendously with the explosion of personal computers, e-mail, and the Internet.

 So how do you successfully walk those lines?
 How do you ensure that your posts are conversational yet correct, compelling yet credible?

 To return to our “building blocks” metaphor from earlier in the post, you need to take a step back from the level of the individual bricks (what we’ve been discussing up until this point) and consider the overall construction of your building.

 Your goal as a writer isn’t to simply heap up ramshackle stacks of words.
 You want to move people.
 Inspire them.
 Educate them.
 Persuade them to think differently.
 To take action.

 To do that, you need to look at the larger issues.
 Are your walls straight and attractively laid out?
 Does your building look inviting?
 Can you construct its rooms so that visitors are naturally led from one to the other in the sequence you’ve designed?

 Much of this ability comes with the study and practice of effective writing techniques, and is outside the scope of a single post on grammar, no matter how long.
-What I can show you today, though, are some of the common ways bloggers leave stumbling blocks scattered around the floors of their word-rooms.
+What I can show you today, though, are some of the common ways writers leave stumbling blocks scattered around the floors of their word-rooms.

 Clean those up, and you’ve gone a long way toward leaving a clear path through your writing.